You're doing everything you can — and it's still not working.

 2. Becoming a treatment expert

 Fully understand what's being recommended for your child and learn how to navigate the medical, mental health, and school systems with confidence.
 Know the full range of available paths — and how to take them.
+As your child approaches 18, it also means understanding how your role shifts — what information you are no longer entitled to, how to stay involved when your child allows it, and how to advocate effectively within the boundaries of their growing autonomy and legal rights.

 3. Processing your own experience